Three risk patterns hiding in your compliance data

 Why it matters: A quiet region isn't a clean region.
 It's a region where reporters decided the channel doesn't work.
 The risk stays there.
 It just doesn't reach compliance.
 Boards understand this when presented clearly: "This region represents 20% of our people and 5% of our reports."

 What to do: Investigate before concluding, as not every gap is a problem.
-A newly acquired business, a region using manager-routed channels, or a workforce that prefers phone calls explain gaps, rule those out first.
+A newly acquired business, a region using manager-routed channels, or a workforce that prefers phone calls can explain gaps.
+Rule those out first.
 The gaps that remain are worth escalating.

 Pattern 2: Category drift